bureson/nn-compass/scenes/dilemma4.md

  - total: round(((accountability * ambiguity) / 100) - (100 - strategic))

 # Feedback
- Consider inviting Hanne into a shared reflection on how your different working style preferences led to this situation, and identify ways to work around these in the future.
-Perhaps Hanne can learn how to better raise concerns with you, and perhaps you can learn how to better communicate decisions to your team.
-This is a dilemma of balancing your own authenticity as a manager with your team members' needs, awareness of own and others' emotions, and providing sincere feedback.
+This is a great choice which signals that you are committed to creating a truly collaborative team.
+You're probably right that your Danish team members might not be happy with this decision in the short term, but as they adjust to speaking a new language it will eventually benefit the whole team, including Olga, who is an important member of your team.
+This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and collaborative work environment on the other.